Sensitivity and specificity: Graphical illustration

 For the figure that shows low sensitivity and high specificity, there are 8 FN and 3 FP.
 Using the same method as the previous figure, we get TP = 40 - 3 = 37.
 The number of sick people is 37 + 8 = 45, which gives a sensitivity of 37 / 45 = 82.2 %.
 There are 40 - 8 = 32 TN.
-The specificity therefor comes out to 32 / 35 = 91.4%.
+The specificity therefore comes out to 32 / 35 = 91.4%.

 The red dot indicates the patient with the medical condition.
 The red background indicates the area where the test predicts the data point to be positive.
 The true positive in this figure is 6, and false negatives of 0 (because all positive condition is correctly predicted as positive).
 Therefore, the sensitivity is 100% (from 6 / (6 + 0)).
 This situation is also illustrated in the previous figure where the dotted line is at position A (the left-hand side is predicted as negative by the model, the right-hand side is predicted as positive by the model).
 When the dotted line, test cut-off line, is at position A, the test correctly predicts all the population of the true positive class, but it will fail to correctly identify the data point from the true negative class.

 Similar to the previously explained figure, the red dot indicates the patient with the medical condition.
 However, in this case, the green background indicates that the test predicts that all patients are free of the medical condition.
 The number of data point that is true negative is then 26, and the number of false positives is 0.
 This result in 100% specificity (from 26 / (26 + 0)).
 Therefore, sensitivity or specificity alone cannot be used to measure the performance of the test.

 Medical usage

 In medical diagnosis, test sensitivity is the ability of a test to correctly identify those with the disease (true positive rate), whereas test specificity is the ability of the test to correctly identify those without the disease (true negative rate).

 If 100 patients known to have a disease were tested, and 43 test positive, then the test has 43% sensitivity.
 If 100 with no disease are tested and 96 return a completely negative result, then the test has 96% specificity.
 Sensitivity and specificity are prevalence-independent test characteristics, as their values are intrinsic to the test and do not depend on the disease prevalence in the population of interest.
 Positive and negative predictive values, but not sensitivity or specificity, are values influenced by the prevalence of disease in the population that is being tested.
-These concepts are illustrated graphically in this applet Bayesian clinical diagnostic model which show the positive and negative predictive values as a function of the prevalence, sensitivity and specificity.